A journal from Gabriola Island in the Salish Sea by Nick Doe

 NOTES:

 Monster on the beach.
-Sandstone eroded in a curious way, p.2
+Sandstone honeycombed in a curious way, p.2

 Mendaro en Canada.
-A Spanish magazine article about Gabriola's name and its origin in the Basque country, p.2
+A Spanish magazine article about Gabriola's name and its origin in the Basque country, pp.34–35

 Newcastle Island and the US Mint in San Francisco.
 Do we really know why sandstone from here was used? p.42.